quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK Delay:

-: A variable-length integer encoding the intentional delay between when the largest acknowledged packet, as indicated in the Largest Acknowledged field, was received, and when the ACK frame was sent; see {{host-delay}}.
+: A variable-length integer encoding the acknowledgement delay in microseconds; see {{host-delay}}.
+It is decoded by multiplying the value in the field by 2 to the power of the ack_delay_exponent transport parameter sent by the sender of the ACK frame; see
-  The acknowledgement delay in microseconds is the value of the ACK Delay field multiplied by 2 to the power of the ack_delay_exponent transport parameter sent by the sender of the ACK frame;
+  {{transport-parameter-definitions}}.
+This encoding allows for a large range of values, although it sacrifices some resolution.

-  see {{transport-parameter-definitions}}.
-Scaling in this fashion allows for a larger range of values with a shorter encoding at the cost of lower resolution.
-Because the receiver doesn't use the ACK Delay for Initial and Handshake packets, a sender SHOULD send a value of 0.
+  Since the acknowledgement delay is not used for Initial and Handshake packets, the ACK Delay field in acknowledgements for those packet types SHOULD be set to 0.

 ACK Range Count: